 Background Information

 The forest tent caterpillar, Malacosoma disstria, is found throughout the United States and Canada commonly where hardwoods grow (Batzer and Morris, 1981).
 This greyish colored caterpillar with yellow and blue stripes and rows of white spots can grow up to two inches long when fully developed (Resources), as shown in Figure 1.
 According to Batzer and Morris, the favored hosts are various broadleaved trees such as aspens, oaks, water tupelo, and cottonwood as well as many others, however the three types avoided by the caterpillar are those dominated by red maple, sycamore, and most conifers.
 They also feed on shrubs and the leaves of fruit and vegetable plants.
 The forest tent caterpillar often defoliates large areas and can cause the death of trees after successive defoliation seasons.
 Caterpillars in the young life stages usually leave holes in the leaves, while fully developed caterpillars have the capability of completely defoliating the tree.
 Outbreaks of the forest tent caterpillar generally last for three years.
-In the southern United States the infestations are continuous, especially near bodies of water such as swamps and ponds (Batzer and Morris, 1981).
+In the southern United States, the infestations are continuous, especially near bodies of water such as swamps and ponds (Batzer and Morris, 1981).
 Deciduous trees usually take more than one year of defoliation to die, while conifers can die within one season of defoliation (Norman, 2013).
 The United States Forest Service states that biotic and abiotic factors that impact the tree’s overall health making them more susceptible to insects include: heat, drought, flooding, lightning, animals, construction damage, and soil compaction.
 Although fires can more quickly damage a forest and may result in more localized damage, insects account for higher total tree mortality than fires.
 Insects account for 41% and diseases cause 26% of tree mortality (Forest Service).

 The Rim Fire was the third largest fire recorded in California and the largest fire to impact the Yosemite National Park, destroying 257,314 acres of the central Sierra Nevada region from Aug 17th to October 24th (Norman, 2013).
 An unusually dry winter and spring, weather conditions, and access to fuels produced a fast spreading Rim Fire (Tracking, 2013).
 Fire forecasting parameters include: temperature, relative humidity, lightning activity level, wind strength and direction, precipitation, sky condition, and fuel moisture trends.
 These factors are used by meteorologists to forecast fire behavior, but they also give some insight on what factors result in such a historic fire, such as the Rim Fire (MetED).
 The Rim fire was historically significant because of its spreading rate, which caused an extensive amount of damage and was fueled brush, oak trees, pine trees, and conifer stands (System, 2014) This fire event resulted in ten injuries and 127 million dollars in costs (System, 2014).
 A problem associated with this fire included smoke transport; fire smoke became trapped in the central valley of California due to a weak temperature inversion.
 On September 8, 2013 this problem was a concern, but on September 9th the inversion broke and allowed for the smoke to mix within the atmosphere (System, 2014).
 Another fire related problem includes intense winds, up to 120 mph, that result from the rising of hot air, which yields a vacuum below that air must quickly fill in (National Park Service).